Defining Initial/Boundary Conditions for an Aquifer

 These two boundary condition options represent two possible extremes for the behavior of the system.
 The actual behavior of most real-world systems would be somewhere between these two extremes (although in most real-world systems, it will be very close to either one or the other).
 The default boundary condition (no dispersive and diffusive fluxes) is most appropriate if the downstream concentration is similar to the concentration leaving the pathway.
 In this case, the concentration gradient is small (and hence the dispersive and diffusive fluxes would be small).
 If the box is checked, dispersive and diffusive transport into downstream pathways is allowed (assuming a zero concentration in those pathways).
 This might be appropriate, for example, if the downstream pathway represents a rapidly-flowing, "clean" pathway.

-The impact of this boundary condition can be evaluated by comparing the behavior of an Aquifer to the behavior of the same system simulated using a different solution technique and boundary condition (the Pipe pathway, which uses a Laplace transform solution).
+The impact of this boundary condition can be evaluated by comparing the behavior of an Aquifer to the behavior of the same system simulated using a different solution technique and boundary condition (the Pipe pathway A transport pathway element that is intended to represent a feature that essentially behaves as a fluid conduit, such as a fracture.
+Pipes are primarily used for simualting matrix diffusion in fractured groundwater pathways., which uses a Laplace transform A method for solving certain types of differential equations that involves transforming the equations into an algebraic form that can be readily solved, and then using an inverse transform to retrieve the solutions of the original problem. solution).